Andree37/Andree37.github.io/_tabs/about.md

 ## whoami

 My name is **André Ribeiro**, I am a first year Master student in [Computer Science and Engineering][masters]{:target="_blank"} at [Instituto Superior Técnico][tecnico]{:target="_blank"}.
 I have professional experience working with web and mobile development and I'm currently Specializing in Distributed Systems and Data Science in my masters.

-I have also done some work with NLP, Emotion Detection, Scene Recognition and Object Detection modeling as part of my Data Science background.

 ***
 I enjoy making small projects in my free time that allow me to learn, and also participate in *Hackathons* where I can put my skills to the test even if it's all the way [across the globe][australianhackathon]{:target="_blank"}.